 28.1 Internal Complaints Process

 The Company is committed to resolving complaints fairly, professionally, and in good faith.
-If you have a concern or complaint relating to a Product, you must first raise it in writing by email to hello@oliviagenevieve.co.uk.
+If you have a concern or complaint relating to a Product, these Terms, or the Company's performance of its obligations to you, you must raise it through the process set out in this Section before invoking any other remedy.

-All formal complaints must be submitted in writing.
-The Company will acknowledge your complaint within five (5) Company Business Days of receipt and will provide a full written response within ten (10) Company Business Days of receipt.
+The Company will acknowledge your complaint within five (5) Company Business Days of receipt.
+The Company will provide a full written response within ten (10) Company Business Days of receipt.
+The Company will use reasonable efforts to resolve your complaint before either party considers escalation.
 Where a complaint is particularly complex, additional time may be required.
-In that event, you will be notified in writing before the ten-day period expires, with a revised response date confirmed.
+In that event, you will be notified in writing before the ten (10) Company Business Day period expires, with a revised response date confirmed.

 28.2 ICO Complaints